olegfedoseev/pinba2zmq/README.md

 About
 -----
 Production ready.
 It used 24/7 with load around 5000rps on small VPS.
-We use data from it to build real-time graphs.
+We use data from it too build real-time graphs.
 (Hope to open-source it to in near future)

 How to use
 -----